Taxation of Retirement Benefits - Pensions and Annuities in header of articles

 141 or older

 After you recover all of your after-tax contributions, you can’t exclude any other benefits from tax.
 However, the rules differ for those who die before recovering all contributions.
-In that case, the person completing the deceased's taxes can deduct the remaining contributions on the final return.
+In that case, the person doing the deceased's taxes can deduct the remaining contributions on the final return.

 Stock bonus plan